bratpeki/modern-milkytracker-guide/docs/fx.md

 The greater the speed, the greater the bend.

 The bending depends on the frequency table, BPM, SPD, the current note, and some other instrument-related settings, so it's pretty difficult to calculate which note it will "climb" to when you use this effect.
-So, go by trial and error! :)<br>
+So, go by trial and error! :)
-The same applies for [2xx PORTAMENTO DOWN](#2xx-portamento-down) and [3xx PORTAMENTO TO NOTE](#3xx-portamento-to-note).

 ## 2xx Portamento down